Did you know that you can easily set up notifications for the data that is being shared with you by your loved one?

 - Tap on the name of the contact from under ‘Sharing’.

 - Now you can choose to set up notifications for health alerts, new trends or updates to your loved one’s health records

 This feature is helpful if you want to keep track of important health-related events of your loved one.
 That being said, there are some features that we wish Apple could incorporate in future releases of the Health app.

-That being said, the health sharing notifications on iOS are a major step in the right direction.
+That being said, the health-sharing notifications on iOS and iPadOS are a major step in the right direction.
 As companies such as Dexcom G7 integrate their products with Apple, it will be easier to get the latest blood glucose reading of your loved one on your iPhone.